docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 • Location of all generated taxes, by year, as generated by taxes (see taxes help for details).

-• When you want to edit custom settings for an account or a subaccount, use the edit command (see edit help for details).
+• When you want to edit custom settings for an account or a subaccount, use the container edit command.
+See container's edit help for details.

 Caveats & Oddities